Whimsy Stick

 Reinforced cord attachment

-The point where cord meets pole is where cheap flirt poles fail first.
-A heavy duty flirt pole for dogs needs a secure attachment that survives thousands of directional pulls without pulling through or fraying.
+The cord-to-pole junction is the #1 failure point.
+Needs a secure attachment that survives thousands of directional pulls without pulling through or fraying.

 📐